Jump to:

 Definition

-Immune mediated brachial plexopathy or neuralgic amyotrophy (NA) is a disease process characterized by severe neuropathic pain followed by paresis and paresthesias in a peripheral nerve distribution, commonly affecting the brachial plexus.
-Two forms exist: idiopathic neuralgic amyotrophy (INA), also known as Parsonage-Turner syndrome, and hereditary neuralgic amyotrophy (HNA).1 HNA may affect other nerves, such as the lumbosacral plexus and phrenic nerve.
+Immune mediated brachial plexopathy, aka neuralgic amyotrophy (NA), is a disease process often characterized by severe neuropathic pain followed by paresis and paresthesia along the distribution of the peripheral nerves of the brachial plexus.
+Two forms exist: idiopathic neuralgic amyotrophy (INA), also known as Parsonage-Turner syndrome (PTS), and hereditary neuralgic amyotrophy (HNA).
+HNA may also affect other nerves, such as the lumbosacral plexus and phrenic nerve.
+1

 Etiology